-16.15.6.
-The Spaces and Outlooks in Appendix 2 of this revised Neighbourhood Plan lists the outlook from the line of the canal and the open spaces on each side of the canal and identifies that such outlooks give pleasure to the residents of the parish and helps form the rural character of the village of Loxwood.
-Accordingly, the outlooks either side of the canal will be protected from future development
+17.16.6.
+The Spaces and Outlooks in Appendix 2 of this revised Neighbourhood Plan lists the outlook from the line of the canal and the open spaces on the north side of the canal and identifies that such outlooks give pleasure to the residents of the parish and helps form the rural character of the village of Loxwood.
+Accordingly, the outlooks of the canal to the north as shown in Appendix 2 - Maps Showing Location of Local Listed Buildings and non - designated Heritage Assets - item 43 coloured green will be protected.